 The Alliance was established in 1961 as a community-led movement by parents to meet the childcare needs of families locally.

 We understand more than most that local communities differ enormously from area to area - isolated communities require very different childcare services to families living in densely populated urban areas.
 There is no one size fits all model of childcare.

-Developing close partnerships with local authorities, relevant childcare agencies and related family support services enable providers to share limited early years funding sources more effectively across an area.
+Developing close partnerships with local authorities, relevant childcare agencies and related family support services enable providers to share limited funding more effectively.

-The Alliance supports members through our active network of 45 subcommittees who work in close partnership with over 150 partners, including local authorities, community organisations and funding agencies across England.
-This enables us to reach and deliver a range of early years services to over 800,000 families with young children every year.
+The Alliance supports members through our active network of 20 Project Hubs who work in closely with over 150 partners, including local authorities, community organisations and funding agencies across England.
+This enables us to deliver early years services to over 800,000 families with young children every year.

-We also work in partnership with local families in other ways - through our parent forums, volunteer groups, childcare and drop-in services, adult learning programmes, specialist services for families with complex or different needs living in isolated or hard to reach communities and deliver family advice centres.
+We also work with local families in other ways - through our parent forums, volunteer groups, childcare and drop-in services, family advice centres, adult learning programmes, specialist services for families with complex needs or those living in isolated or hard to reach communities.

-If you're interested in developing a partnership with the Alliance, contact your nearest divisional office.
+Please contact us if you're interested in developing a partnership with the Alliance.